jyoshise/face-demo/README.md

 # Face detection with machine learning API

-Written in Python with Flask flamework
+Written in Python with Flask framework

 Runs on DC/OS

-Powerd by project Oxford Face API

 In order to use:

-- set environment variables in manifest.yml:
+- set environment variables in Dockerfile:

   ```
-  AZURE_API_KEY: <Your Azure API key>
+  env AZURE_API_KEY <Your Azure API key>
   ```